tintash/clarity-examples/006-sft/coc/README.md

 #### Copyrights

 I used to play [Clash of Clans](https://supercell.com/en/games/clashofclans/) a lot.
 Its balanced economy and gameplay are really good.
-Code in this contract is loosely.
+Code in this contract is loosely based on same concept.
 But this is just for learning and no copyright violation is intended.